Master of Science

-E: clay at georgetown dot edu
+E: gpm at cs dot georgetown dot edu

 Applicants to the Master of Science program must have a Bachelor’s degree in computer science, computer engineering, information systems, electrical engineering, or a closely related field from an accredited academic institution.
 Candidates must have taken undergraduate courses on programming, data structures, hardware, architecture, algorithms, and mathematics, such as discrete mathematics, calculus, linear algebra, probability, and statistics.
-They must have a grade-point average of at least 3.0 in their undergraduate studies.
-Applicants must provide the following documents:
+Prospective applicants who lack the requisite background will be considered for admission only after they have successfully completed preparatory courses in computer science and mathematics.
+Applicants must have a grade-point average of at least 3.0 in their undergraduate studies.

 Note: The information on this page is intended for prospective students.
 Current students should refer to the Graduate Program Handbook for requirements, procedures, and policies.